 Top 10 Attractions to Visit in Egypt

-Egypt, huose of the pharaohs' pyramids, a veritable open-air museum of gigantic sculptures and enchanting frescoes, home of the Red Sea and the resplendent Nile, is a destination full of landscapes straight out of an Aladdin count.
-From camel and 4WD adventures in the vast deserts of fine golden sand to charming Alexandria beach, from unforgettable dives to discover the red wrecks and coral reefs, to the famous Nile cruises, Egypt has everything to offer you beautiful memories.
-With so many attractions to visit, plan your itinerary with this list of the top 10 attractions to visit in Egypt.
+Egypt, house of the pharaohs' pyramids, a veritable open-air museum of gigantic sculptures and enchanting frescoes, home of the Red Sea and the resplendent Nile, is a destination full of landscapes straight out of an Aladdin count.
+Plan your itinerary with this list of the top 10 attractions to visit in Egypt.

 Tourist Attractions Map of Egypt